xmoooz/notes/README.md

 # notes

-Some guides & ideas about computer.
+some guides & ideas about computer.